bahramiofficial/watchtowercli/README.md

 License

 Watchtower CLI is licensed under the MIT License.
-See LICENSE for more information.
+See the LICENSE file for more information.

-### Fixes:
+### Adjustments:
-- Fixed indentation issues.
-- Properly formatted the numbered list under "Installation" and "Setup."
+- Corrected any lingering formatting errors.
+- Used proper bullet points and spacing.
-- Corrected the nested list format for the setup steps.
+- Clarified some of the steps in the setup process.

+This version should now be clean and easy to follow.